 Abstract

 Background - Novel therapeutics entering clinical trials are employing various strategies to increase or augment frataxin (FXN) protein levels.
-More precise knowledge on the direct impact on patient function can increase FXN significance as a surrogate biomarker, significantly accelerating the development of such therapies and helping to establish dose levels.
+More precise knowledge on the direct impact on clinical outcomes can increase FXN utility as a biomarker, i.e., reasonable likely to predict clinical benefit.
+This will significantly accelerate the development of such therapies and can further support to establish dose levels.

 Methods - We utilized four frataxin (FXN) datasets, stemming from two FA natural history studies, two peripheral tissues, two different assays and assessing two FXN isoforms.
-Blood samples from FACHILD (a pediatric study) were analyzed using a new LCMS methodology (FXN-E from erythrocytes and mature FXN).
+Blood samples from FACHILD (a pediatric natural history study) were analyzed using a new LCMS methodology (FXN-E from erythrocytes and mature FXN).
 Additionally, FACOMS samples (blood and buccal swabs) were analyzed using a lateral flow immunoassay.
 Protein levels were intercorrelated with age of onset and GAA1, compared between controls, carriers, and patients, as well as between clinical severity groups.
 Eventually predictive capacity of direct patient function was evaluated.

 Results - Data from 87 FACHILD patients, and 428/532 FACOMS participants (blood samples/buccal swabs) were available.
 Patients showed relative frataxin levels of 15%-25%, while carriers had 50%-80% of control levels.
 Grouped by clinical severity, patient levels were consistent between datasets, e.g. typical onset patients (AOO 8-14y) had 160% of early onset patients (AOO <7y).
 FXN levels predicted both age at loss of ambulation and long-term progression slopes in the Upright Stability Score (Section E of the modified Friedreich’s Ataxia Rating Scale).
 Although the FACHILD dataset had only about 20% of FACOMS patients, the LCMS-derived FXN levels predicted function with similar significance.